-All acceptable targets were met and most ideal targets were also met.
-With only 1 PhD graduating in the Spring 2017, the data collected is too sparse.
+For many of the outcomes, neither the acceptable or ideal targets were met though that was primarily due to low number of students.
+With only 3 PhDs graduating in the 2017-2018 academic year, the data collected is too sparse.
 As we move forward with annual reporting for the PhD program, we anticipate that the number of students graduating within a given academic year will remain small.
 We will plan on reporting cumulative data in subsequent years in the hopes of getting a better assessment of student knowledge and skills.